OpenVPN/openvpn/doc/man-sections/client-options.rst

   DNS server options it must be between 0 and 127.
 The server id is used to group options and also for ordering the list of configured DNS servers;
   lower numbers come first.
 DNS servers being pushed to a client replace already configured DNS servers with the same server id.
+Only the group of options corresponding to the lowest server id is applied.

   The ``address`` option configures the IPv4 and / or IPv6 address(es) of
   the DNS server.
 Up to eight addresses can be specified per DNS server.